Frequently asked questions

 I want to tell the Inquiry about how I was impacted by the COVID-19 pandemic.
 How can I do that?

-We are incredibly grateful to the more than 11,000 people across Scotland who have taken the time to share their experiences with Let's Be Heard.
+We are grateful to the more than 11,000 people across Scotland who have taken the time to share their experiences with Let's Be Heard.

 To find out other ways you can get involved in the Inquiry, visit our Get Involved page.

-More information about the structure of the Inquiry’s hearings can be found on the Hearing structure and sequence page.
+More information about the structure of the Inquiry's hearings can be found on the hearing structure and sequence page

 Can a public inquiry lead to criminal or civil proceedings?